MenuDocs/erela.js/guides/basics.md

 // Emitted when a track starts client.manager.on("trackStart", (player, track) => {
   const channel = client.channels.cache.get(player.textChannel);
-  channel.send(`Now playing: \`${track.title}\`, requested by \`${track.requester.tag}\`.`);
+  // Send a message when the track starts playing with the track name and the requester's Discord tag, e.g. username#discriminator channel.send(`Now playing: \`${track.title}\`, requested by \`${track.requester.tag}\`.`);
 });